French Chocolate Mousse Cake

 Can you make chocolate mousse cake ahead of time?

 Yes!
 In fact, I think it’s even better if you can make it a day ahead.
-That way it will have the time to really set up, which makes it easier to slice.
-I even add the whipped cream topping the day before too, which will assure cleaner slices.
+That way, it will have time to set up, making it easier to slice.
+I even add the whipped cream topping the day before, too, which will assure cleaner slices.

 Chocolate mousse cake slice on a plate